Rapid training of Hamiltonian graph networks using random features: Computational experiments

-\Cref{fig:results:node-scaling} shows that by training on a much smaller system with $2^3$ nodes, RF-HGN trained with ELM and SWIM results in very low errors for systems as large as $2^{12}$ nodes.
+We consider another example of an N-body chain mass-spring system in a 2D space (\cref{eq:chain-hamiltonian}). \Cref{fig:results:node-scaling} shows that by training on a much smaller system with $2^3$ nodes, RF-HGN trained with ELM and SWIM results in very low errors for systems as large as $2^{12}$ nodes.
 This demonstrates robust and strong zero-shot generalization in graph-based architectures, with training using SWIM outperforming ELM by approximately an order of magnitude.
 Since HNNs are not graph-based architectures, they have to be re-trained for each system, and even after re-training, they perform much poorly in comparison with graph-based architectures (by 1-2 orders of magnitude).
 We also observe that the graph-based architectures (RF-HGN) are slower to train compared to their respective counterparts trained with fully connected networks (RF-HNN), but are more accurate by 1-2 orders of magnitude, especially for large systems, even without re-training.

 \Cref{fig:results:node-scaling-integration-8-and-4096-all} (top row) shows that the trajectories evaluated with the RF-HGN accurately match the true ones closely while approximately conserving the Hamiltonian, unlike RF-HNN.
 The RF-HGN trained with SWIM, in particular, outperforms the one trained with ELM by roughly two orders of magnitude.
 In the bottom row of \Cref{fig:results:node-scaling-integration-8-and-4096-all}, we show zero-shot results, which are limited to only the graph networks.
 Our (SWIM) RF-HGN is robust and again exhibits a low error, while the ELM-trained model exhibits deviations from the true Hamiltonian.